 The District will allow eligible employees to have a two-year accumulation of the inclement weather clothing allowance.
-All uniform items and winter wear will be approved by the General Manager in order to maintain clothing uniformity.
+All uniform items and winter wear will be approved by the general managerGeneral Manager in order to maintain clothing uniformity.

-The employee shall be required to wear the uniform clothing, to maintain the garments in a clean and maintained fashion, and to return the full allocation of garments upon separation from District employment.
-Failure to return the full allocation of garments upon separation from District employment will result in a deduction for the fair market value of the missing garments from the employee's final paycheck, subject to federal, state, and local wage and hour laws.
+The employee shall be required to wear the uniform clothing, to maintain the garments in a clean and maintained fashion, and to return the full allocation of garments upon separation from District service (or be dockedemployment.
+Failure to return the full allocation of garments upon separation from District employment will result in a deduction for the fair market value of the missing articlesgarments from the employee's final paycheck), subject to federal, state, and local wage and hour laws.
 The District shall replace uniform clothing damaged through natural wear on the job on a replacement (turn-in) basis, but not due to negligence by the employee.
-The employee shall wear uniform clothing only in route to and from work and while on duty.
+The employee shall wear uniform clothing only in route to and from work and while on duty. -(Revised August 2021)